telerik/fiddler-everywhere-docs/collaboration/sharing-data.md

     ![Add a note in share prompt window](../images/livetraffic/websessions/websessions-toolbar-share-shareprompt.png)

-## Notifications for Shared Content
+## Receiving Shared Resources

-The Fiddler Everywhere client informs the collaborators about shared sessions in the following ways:
+The Fiddler Everywhere client informs the recipients about shared resources (including shared sessions, requests, and rules) in the following ways:

-- Collaborators receive an email with an invitation to open the shared session.
+- Collaborators receive an email with an invitation to open the shared resources.
 If the session creator has added a note, the email will display the note as well.

 - All listed collaborators receive a notification within the Fiddler Everywhere client.
-To open the shared session in a separate tab, click the notification.
+To open the shared session:

+    * Click on the received notification.

+    * Confirm the opening of the resource.

+    * The shared resources load in the respective section (for example, a shared session loads in the **Sessions** list, a rule in the **Rules Queue**, and a request in the **Requests** collection).
+If the shared resource is a snapshot of sessions, its content immediately loads in a new tab.

     ![Notification for received content](../images/settings/notifications-for-shared-content.png)